How to Turn Excel into a Cost Control Engine That Fuels Growth

 The time saved isn’t just a bonus—it’s strategic capital.

-Now the analyst who built the forecast can also explore what-if scenarios, model working capital impacts, or test a rolling 13-week variant.
+Now the analyst who built the forecast can also adjust assumptions based on the data, explore what-if scenarios, model working capital impacts, or test a rolling 13-week variant.
 They can brief leadership, respond to questions faster, and adapt the model as assumptions change.

 That’s how you scale.